Helping your child to read: Ways to engage!

 Perhaps your child would love to hear stories brought to life and read by our very own Explore tutors!
 Here’s Chelmsford tutor Mel reading a synopsis and chapter from ‘War Horse’ by Michael Morpurgo.

-Spoiler alert – if you want to listen to the full series from Chapter 1 – you can check it out on Explore Chelmsford Instagram page.
+Spoiler alert – if you want to listen to the full series from Chapter 1 – you can check it out on Explore tuition centre Chelmsford Instagram page.

 Make time to read